| CONFUCIUSManner and Attitudes

 of human nature and the uniqueness of each person was necessary

 to Confucius if he was to be able to act wisely in these situations.
+We have examined briefly Confucius' life and character to

 see what kind of a person he was.
 When dealing with something